Graduation Requirements and Information

 - A student needs to complete developmental courses.

-- A student enters the major of graduation after the first semester of his/her first year.
+- A student enters the major of graduation after the first semester of their first year.

-- A student transfers to West Chester University and has compiled courses that do not fit into his/her current program.
+- A student transfers to West Chester University and has compiled courses that do not fit into their current program.

-- A student fails to meet the minimal standards of academic performance of the University of his/her major program.
+- A student fails to meet the minimal standards of academic performance of the University of their major program.

 - A student chooses to repeat one or more courses.